owid/sdg-tracker.org/pages/peace-justice.md

 ## Target 16.9

 **_By 2030, provide legal identity for all, including birth registration._**

+An important indicator of the effectiveness of governance and institutional systems is the completeness of basic records, including birth and death registrations.
+Ensuring human, legal rights and justice for all requires the acknowledgement of all within official records.
+The chart below shows the completeness of birth registration across the world.

 <iframe src="https://ourworldindata.org/grapher/completeness-of-birth-registration" style="width: 100%; height: 600px; border: 0px none;"></iframe>